johnandersen777/johnandersen777.github.io/content/posts/chadig.md

 When you ask your AI.
 Is XYZ chadig? (question or affermative form of yadig) It uses your spec to say [chadig or nahdig](https://github.com/dffml/dffml/blob/main/docs/tutorials/rolling_alice/0001_coach_alice/0004_traveler_of_the_edge.md).

+> "The best way to drive out the devil, if he will not yield to Scripture, is to jeer and flout him, for he cannot bear scorn."
+>
+> - [Martin Luther] *Quoted in the preface to C.S.
+Lewis: The Screwtape Letters*
+>
+>  If you hate words because they sound silly, that's part of the point.
+There's no point in hate.

 - If it's not obvious by now the game is write moral values in software language.
 Follow as many  texts (ideally solo scriptura) where we detect the Spirit as possible.
 Take a page from Luther and his [literacy campaign](https://www.jstor.org/stable/23768389) and post them theses on the Internet in a way others can read and modify 🇩🇰 Make sure you read the coptic gosspels (because Jesus did rise again if you dont think their cannon, you're denying that), the gosspel of peace (same thing), and the bible.
   - ✅ Luther: Enable Read Permissions
   - ✅ Open Source: Enable Write Permissions